qadzek/link.vim/README.md

 | `:LinkNext`          | `<C-n>`           | Move cursor to next link                 |

 No mappings are built-in to avoid conflicts with your existing key bindings.
-You can enable the key bindings suggested above by adding this line to your `vimrc`, before your plugin manager initializes:
+You can quickly try out the key bindings suggested above by adding this line to your `vimrc`, _before_ your plugin manager initializes:

 ```vim
 let g:link_use_default_mappings = 1